lillyflow/Mods/README.md

 [![Requires UIExpansionKit][UIExBadge]][UIExLink]

-Adds a button that allows you to select yourself
+Adds a button that allows you to select yourself.

-The button can be toggled on and off using UIX
+The button can be toggled on and off using UIX.

 ## TriggerESP

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]
 [![Requires UIExpansionKit][UIExBadge]][UIExLink]

-A trigger ESP that will highlight all VRChat interactables as well as any Unity UI buttons.
+Will highlight all VRChat interactables as well as any Unity UI buttons.

 The color the ESP is customizable, and you can also set the color as random.
 The strength of the ESP is customizable as well.